-The required level of acoustic isolation depends upon the location of habitable rooms elative to noise sources such as air conditioning units, swimming pool pumps and major roads.
-Construction details need to be carefully considered to maximise acoustic privacy both withmand between buildings.
+The required level of acoustic isolation depends upon the location of habitable rooms clative to noise sources such as air conditioning units, swimming pool pumps and major roads.
+Construction details need to be carefully considered to maximise acoustic privacy both within and between buildings.

-- O1 To ensure an adequate degree of acoustic and visual privacy in building design. - O2 To minimise the impact of new development, which includes alterations and additions to existing buildings, on the acoustic and visual privacy of existing development on neighbouring land.
+- To ensure an adequate degree of acoustic and visual privacy in building design.
+01 - 02 To minimise the impact of new development, which includes alterations and additions to existing buildings, on the acoustic and visual privacy of existing development on neighbouring land.

-- C1 Bedrooms of one dwelling are not to chare walls with living rooms or garages of another dwelling. - C2 Bedroom windows are toos located at least 3m from streets, shared driveways and parking areas of other dwellings. - C3 In sensitive locations, such as on busy roads or where commercial, retail or other nonresidential buildings are close to residential properties, an acoustic report prepared by a suitably qualified and experienced professional may be required by the Council as part of the site and context analysis process. - C4 Sound attenuation measures such as acoustic glazing and insulation are to be provided for new development close to high-noise sources such as busy roads and the Eastern Suburbs alway line.
+- Bedrooms of one dwelling are not to share walls with living rooms or garages of C1 another dwelling. - C2 Bedroom windows are to be located at least 3m from streets, shared driveways and parking areas of other dwellings. - C3 In sensitive location, such as on busy roads or where commercial, retail or other nonresidential buildings are close to residential properties, an acoustic report prepared by a suitably qualified and experienced professional may be required by the Council as part of the site and context analysis process. - C4 Sound attenuation measures such as acoustic glazing and insulation are to be provided for new development close to high-noise sources such as busy roads and the Eastern Suburbs railway line.
 The design in these circumstances is to be certified by a qualified Acoustic Engineer.